ClementPinard/depth-dataset-builder/README.md

 3. Extract optimal frames from video for a thorough photogrammetry that will use a mix of pix4D flight plan pictures and video still frames.
     - The total number of frame must not be too high to prevent the reconstruction from lasting too long on a single desktop (we recommand between 500 an 1000 images)
     - At the same time, extract if possible information on camera parameters to identify which video sequences share the same parameters (e.g 4K videos vs 720p videos, or different levels of zooming)
-    - This step is done by the script `videos_to_colmap.py` (See Step by step guide, Step 5)
+    - This step is done by the script `videos_to_colmap.py` (See [step by step guide](#manual-step-by-step), Step 5)

 4. Georeference your images.
     - For each frame with *GPS* position, convert them in *XYZ* coorindates in the projection system used by the Lidar point cloud (Here, EPSG:2154 was used)
     - Substract to these coordinates the centroid that logged when converting the LAS file to PLY.
     - Log image filename and centered *XYZ* position in a file for georegistration of the reconstruction point cloud
-    - This step is also done by the script `videos_to_colmap.py` (See Step by step guide, Step 5)
+    - This step is also done by the script `videos_to_colmap.py` (See [step by step guide](#manual-step-by-step), Step 5)

 4. Generate sky maps of your drone pictures to help the photogrammetry filter out noise during matching (Step 6)
     - Use a Neural Network to segment the drone picture and generate masks so that the black areas will be ignored
     - This is done with the script `generate_sky_masks.py`

-3. Perform a photogrammetry on your pictures (See Step by step guide, Steps 6 - 7 - 8)
+3. Perform a photogrammetry on your pictures (See [step by step guide](#manual-step-by-step), Steps 6 - 7 - 8)
     - The recommended tool is COLMAP because further tools will use its output format
     - You should get a sparse 3D model, exhaustive enough to :
         - Be matched with the Lidar Point cloud
         - Localize other video frames in the reconstruction

 4. Change reconstructed point cloud with shift and scale to match Lidar point cloud
-    - See [here](https://colmap.github.io/faq.html#geo-registration) for point cloud georegistration with colmap (See Step by step guide, Step 9)
+    - See [here](https://colmap.github.io/faq.html#geo-registration) for point cloud georegistration with colmap (See [step by step guide](#manual-step-by-step), Step 9)

 5. Video Localization :
     - Continue the photogrammetry with video frames at a low fps (we took 1fps).
 We do this in order to keep the whole mapping at a linear time (See Step by step guide, Step 10.3)
     - Merge all the resulting models into one full model with thorough photogrammetry frames and all the 1fps frames (See Step by step guide, Step 10.)
     - Finish registering the remaning frames.
 For RAM reasons, every video is divided into chunks, so that a sequence registered is never more than e.g. 4000 frames (See Step by step guide, Step 10.)
     - Filter the final model at full framerate : remove points with absurd angular and translational accleration.
 Interpolate the resulting discarded points (but keep a track of them).
-This is done in the script `filter_colmap_model.py` (See Step by step guide, Step 10.)
+This is done in the script `filter_colmap_model.py` (See [step by step guide](#manual-step-by-step), Step 10.)

 6. Densify the resulting point cloud with COLMAP (see [here](https://colmap.github.io/tutorial.html#dense-reconstruction))
-    - Export a PLY file along with the VIS file with `colmap stereo_fusion`
+    - Export a PLY file along with the VIS file with `colmap stereo_fusion` (See [step by step guide](#manual-step-by-step), Step 11)

 7. Match the Lidar Point cloud and full reconstruction point cloud together with ICP.
+(See [step by step guide](#manual-step-by-step) Step 12)
     - The georegistration of the reconstructed point cloud should be sufficient to get a good starting point.
     - By experience, the best method here is to use CloudCompare, but You can use ETH3D or PCL to do it
     - The resulting transformation matrix should be stored in a TXT file, the same way cloudcompare proposes to do it

-8. Construct a PLY+VIS file pair based on lidar scan
+8. Construct a PLY+VIS file pair based on lidar scan (See [step by step guide](#manual-step-by-step) Step 13.2)
     - The PLY file is basically every lidar point
     - The VIS file stores frames from which point is visible : we reuse the PLY+VIS from step 6, and assume a lidar point has the same visibility as the closest point in the denified reconstructed point.

-9. Run the delauney mesher tool from COLMAP to construct an occlusion mesh
+9. Run the delauney mesher tool from COLMAP to construct an occlusion mesh (See [step by step guide](#manual-step-by-step) Step 13.3)

-10. Construct the Splats with ETH3D
+10. Construct the Splats with ETH3D (See [step by step guide](#manual-step-by-step) Step 13.4)

+11. Filter Video localization with SavGol filter to have a physically possible acceleration, and interpolate position for frame not localized.
+(See [step by step guide](#manual-step-by-step) Step 14)

-11. Construct the ground truth Depth with ETH3D
+12. Construct the ground truth Depth with ETH3D (See [step by step guide](#manual-step-by-step) Step 15)

-12. Visualize and Convert the resulting dataset to match the format of a more well known dataset, like KITTI.
+13. Visualize and Convert the resulting dataset to match the format of a more well known dataset, like KITTI.
+(See [step by step guide](#manual-step-by-step) Step 16)

+14. Construct the evaluation dataset by taking a subset of frames from the created dataset.
+(See [step by step guide](#manual-step-by-step) Step 17)

 ## Usage